Stanley depth and the lcm-lattice: Preliminaries

-\begin{remark} The definition of the lcm-lattice $\lat_I$ of a monomial ideal given above coincides with the one given in \cite{GPW}, except in the case $I = S$.
-In this case our lcm-lattice is $\slat_S = \set{\hat{0}, 1_\KK}$, while the one of \cite{GPW} is just $\set{1_\KK}$.
-While this difference is minor, we think that our definition is more convenient to work with.
+\begin{remark} \begin{asparaenum} \item Following \cite{GPW}, for $I = S$ we get $L_I=\set{1_\KK}$, but $\LCMl{\LCMs{G(I)}} = \set{\hat{0}, 1_\KK}$.
+While this difference is minor, we think that the latter is in fact a more convenient definition of the lcm-lattice of $S$.
 For example, the lcm-lattice of $S$ should be isomorphic to the lcm-lattice of a principal ideal.

-As the lcm-lattice contains the same information as the lcm-\emph{semi}lattice one might wonder why we introduce the latter.
-The main reason for this is again technical convenience.
-We are going to study maps $\phi: \lat \rightarrow \lat'$ of the lcm-(semi)lattices below and we usually require that the preimage of $\hat{0}$ is just $\hat{0}$.
-This condition is automatically satisfied for maps defined on the semilattices.
-Moreover, this saves us from the occasional need to exclude $\hat{0}$ from our considerations.

-Finally, from a systematic point of view it seems reasonable to consider semilattices as we are also only considering maps in that category. \end{remark}
+\item The associated lattice $\LCMl{G}$ of an lcm-closed set $G \subset \Mon{S}$ is atomistic if and only if the minimal elements of $G$ form the minimal set of generators of some monomial ideal (in fact, $\<G\>$).
+So in general, $\LCMl{G}$ could be regarded as an lcm-lattice associated to a not necessarily minimal set of generators of $\<G\>$.
+The reason why we consider non-minimal generating sets is that we are going to consider maps of lcm-lattices.
+Even if we start with a minimal set of generators of some monomial ideal, its image might not be minimal anymore. \end{asparaenum} \end{remark}